 • Discuss the advantages, limitations, and taxation of IRAs and SEPs

-• Discuss the taxation of nonqualified plans and compare and contrast Social Security claiming strategies given the impact of taxation and other limitations that may apply
+• Discuss the taxation of nonqualified plans and Social Security claiming strategies

 HS 328 Investments

-• Apply the modern portfolio theory framework to the task of assembling portfolios and evaluating their performance
+• Apply the modern portfolio theory framework to the task of managing portfolios

-• Evaluate portfolio performance using attribution and ratio analysis, and identify cognitive and emotional biases exhibited by investors along with their consequences
+• Evaluate portfolio performance using attribution and ratio analysis

 • Evaluate the factors that can affect the performance expectations of equity securities

-• Identify the features of valuing securities using absolute and relative valuation models, and identify different types of alternative investments, including the risks and benefits associated with this asset class
+• Identify the features of valuing securities using absolute and relative valuation models

 • Identify the features of investment companies and evaluate fund selection techniques